patchlevel/event-sourcing/docs/repository.md

 An `aggregate` can be `saved`.
 All new events that have not yet been written to the database are fetched from the aggregate.
-These events are then also append to the database.
+These events are then appended to the database.

 ```php
 use Patchlevel\EventSourcing\Aggregate\Uuid;